Best AI Email Writer in 2026: 5 Tools Compared by Draft Quality

 - Lower price point than some premium alternatives

-- AI writing is easy to access
+- AI writing is easy to access once you are on a paid AI-capable plan

 Limitations